willkg/treevert/docs/api.rst

 Index
 -----

-Indexes are 0-based list indexes.
+Indexes indicate a 0-based list index.
 They are:

 1. integers
 2. wrapped in ``[`` and ``]``